lisandromindel/lmm-git-workshop/branching.md

 Any other features could be used, like creating a release branch, or merging back to master for releases.
 This is a bit flexible and can be scaled up depending on the project's needs.

-They key factor of this approach is to keep a commit history strict to time based.
+The key factor of this approach is to keep a commit history strict to time based.
 Using `--no-ff` on merge commands makes git keep all history of commits in the merge, making develop a longer track of single commits, instead of merge messages where the ownership of commits might change with merge commands.

 #### Branching
 Start by pulling develop from origin into your develop and creating a feature branch: